Whoop · Whoop Terms of Use · View original document ↗

 "

 WHOOP reserves the right to modify these Terms at any time.
-If we make changes, we will provide notice by updating the date at the top of these Terms and, in some cases, we may provide additional notice such as adding a statement to our website or sending you an email.
-Your continued use of the Service after the changes take effect will constitute your acceptance of the revised Terms.
+We will provide notice of any material changes by email or through the Service.
+Your continued use of the Service after any modification constitutes your acceptance of the revised Terms.

 — Excerpt from Whoop's Whoop Terms of Use